 Marital vs. Separate Property

-What's usually marital
+What is usually marital property

-What's usually separate
+What is usually separate property

 How commingling blurs the line